Britney Spears Works Rock-Hard Body In Teeny Tiny Pink Sports Bra And Shorts

 On May 23, Britney updated her Instagram with a video.
 An unfussy setting shows the star in a home gym.
 Britney is working her rock-hard body like nobody’s business, and she’s chosen a famous face to accompany her – well, via the background music, anyway.
 Nicki Minaj’s “Chun Li” track is keeping Britney pumped as she works her way through dumbbell reps, barbell lifting, and an impressive set of squats and leg lifts.

 Britney’s workout videos are known for their impossibly tiny outfits.
 Today’s one is no exception.
-The mother of two is wearing a hot pink sports bra that’s leaving little to the imagination.
+The mother of two is wearing a hot-pink sports bra that’s leaving little to the imagination.
 Likewise itsy-bitsy are her blue-and-white checked shorts.
 White socks and red-and-white sneakers complete the look.
-Spears’ long blonde hair is suitably tied back in a ponytail and she appears makeup-free.
+Spears’ long blonde hair is suitably tied back in a ponytail, and she appears makeup-free.

-A simple caption has reminded fans that Britney is prepping herself for summer.
+A simple caption reminded fans that Britney is prepping herself for summer.
 Her boyfriend Sam Asghari seemed to have other thoughts, per his comment.

 “Getting ready?
-More like ready”
+More like ready.”

 Asghari’s comment seems apt.
 With her rock-hard abs, toned thighs, and an enviable body for someone who isn’t far off 40, Britney is killing it right now.
 Other comments picked up on Minaj’s voice in the background.
 Oddly, given that Britney is known to have left the treatment facility she checked herself into, one fan seemed to wonder if she was still there, per their words.